 Overall OraWellness score: 1.75 stars

-Johnson & Johnson Reach Cleanburst cinnamon floss
+Johnson & Johnson Reach Cleanburst Cinnamon Floss

 Incidentally, I might have found a best use for this floss in a customer question on amazon.
 He was looking for red floss for his fishing tackle box!
-(Hehe, fishing gear…)

-Environmental Friendliness: Plastic case, plastic packaging, plastic floss
+Environmental Friendliness: Plastic case, plastic packaging, plastic floss.

 Quality of floss/ingredients: Too waxy for us.
-The cinnamon flavor is nice, but again, because I wasn’t able to find any ingredient list for the floss, I question whether the cinnamon flavor is artificial.
+The cinnamon flavor is nice, but again, because I wasn’t able to find any ingredient list for the floss, so I question whether the cinnamon flavor is artificial.

 Cost value: $.05 per use